hoovercj/vsto-outlook-busylight/README.md

 I get email alerts about the status of my check-ins, so the second project is a [VSTO Add-In](https://msdn.microsoft.com/en-us/library/ms268878.aspx) for Outlook.
 VSTO stands for "Visual Studio Tools for Office" and is a type of .NET add-in that installs on your system and boots with your office product.
 This is different than the newer ["Office Add-Ins Platform"](http://dev.office.com/docs/add-ins/overview/office-add-ins) built with javascript/html/css.
 The add-in is very simple and is based on [this msdn article](https://msdn.microsoft.com/en-us/library/cc668191.aspx).

 The main steps are:

-1. Create a Visual Studio project from a VSTO template.
+* Create a Visual Studio project from a VSTO template.
-2. Call your code from the events or hooks that the template exposes in `ThisAddIn.cs`.
+* Call your code from the events or hooks that the template exposes in `ThisAddIn.cs`.
 A simple version of the code needed for my add-in is below.
+* Create and use a [Click-Once installer](https://msdn.microsoft.com/en-us/library/bb772100.aspx) for the add-in
+* Annoy your teammates with a singing success-light!
+Or embarrass yourself with a singing shame-light...

 ```csharp
 // Template method filled with my code
 void items_ItemAdd(object Item)